12nad1/food_energy_grid/README.md

 # food_energy_grid

-This is the code repository for the paper Energetic Closure of the Spatially Resolved Global Food System, which is currently under review at Nature Food, with preprint available here: https://arxiv.org/abs/2412.10421.
+This is the code repository for the paper Energetic Closure of the Spatially Resolved Global Food System, which is currently under review, with preprint available here: https://arxiv.org/abs/2412.10421.

 ## Setup Instructions